The Radical of the Kernel of a Certain Differential Operator and Applications to Locally Algebraic Derivations: Background and Motivation

-Note that a MS is also called a {\it Mathieu-Zhao space} in the literature (e.g., see \cite{DEZ, EN, EH}, etc.), as suggested by A. van den Essen \cite{E2}.

-The introduction of this notion is mainly motivated by the study in \cite{Ma, IC} of the well-known Jacobian conjecture (see \cite{K, BCW, E}).
-See also \cite{DEZ}.
-But, a more interesting aspect of the notion is that it provides a natural but highly non-trivial generalization of the notion of ideals.
+Note that a MS is also called a {\it Mathieu-Zhao space} in the literature (e.g., see \cite{DEZ, EN, EH, EKC}, etc.), as first suggested by A. van den Essen \cite{E2}.
+The introduction of this notion is mainly motivated by the studies in \cite{Ma, IC} of the well-known Jacobian conjecture (see \cite{K, BCW, E}).
+See also \cite{DEZ, EKC}.
+However, a more interesting aspect of the notion is that it provides a natural but highly non-trivial generalization of the notion of ideals.
+Currently, this new notion has not been studied (nor understood) for the most of rings including the most of finite rings and finite dimensional algebras over a field.

 \begin{defi} \cite[p.\,247]{MS} Let $V$ be an $R$-subspace (or a subset) of an $R$-algebra $\cA$.
 We define the {\it radical} $\rad(V)$ of $V$ to be

 \end{defi}